antonfirsov/docs/2019/12-Dec/DataFrame/DataFramePreview.md

 ## Summary

-We've only explored a subset of the features that `DataFrame` exposes. `Append`, `Joins`, `Merges`, and `Aggregations` are supported.
+We've only explored a subset of the features that `DataFrame` exposes. `Append`, `Join`, `Merge`, and `Aggregations` are supported.
 Each column also implements `IEnumerable<T?>`, so users can write LINQ queries on columns.
 The custom `DataFrame` formatting code we wrote has a simple example.
 The complete source code(and documentation) for `Microsoft.Data.Analysis` [lives on GitHub](https://github.com/dotnet/corefxlab/tree/master/src/Microsoft.Data.Analysis).
 In a follow up post, I'll go over how to use `DataFrame` with ML.NET and .NET for Spark.
 The decision to use column major backing stores (the Arrow format in particular) allows for zero-copy in .NET for Spark User Defined Functions (UDFs)!

 We always welcome the community's feedback!
 In fact, please feel free to contribute to the [source code](https://github.com/dotnet/corefxlab/tree/master/src/Microsoft.Data.Analysis).
 We've made it easy for users to create new column types that derive from `DataFrameColumn` to add new functionality.
 Support for structs such as `DateTime` and user defined structs is also not as complete as primitive types such as `int`, `float` etc. We believe this preview package allows the community to do data analysis in .NET.
 Try out [DataFrame](https://www.nuget.org/packages/Microsoft.Data.Analysis/) in a [.NET Jupyter Notebook](